SemLayer: Semantic-aware Generative Segmentation and Layer Construction for Abstract Icons¶

 Loss & Training¶

-The segmentation model is trained from scratch for 40,000 steps (lr \(1 \times 10^{-4}\), CFG scale 4.5), with 25 inference steps at resolution \(512 \times 512\).
-The completion model is fine-tuned for 50,000 steps (lr \(1 \times 10^{-5}\)), with 50 inference steps at resolution \(256 \times 256\).
-All experiments are conducted on 8 A100 GPUs.
-Vectorization uses potrace with a curve-reuse strategy to maximize retention of original Bézier segments.
+The segmentation model was trained for 40,000 steps (lr \(1 \times 10^{-4}\), CFG scale 4.5), with 25 inference steps at \(512 \times 512\) resolution.
+The completion model was fine-tuned for 50,000 steps (lr \(1 \times 10^{-5}\)), with 50 inference steps at \(256 \times 256\) resolution.
+Experiments were conducted on 8 A100 GPUs.
+Vectorization uses potrace with a curve-reuse strategy to preserve original Bézier segments.

 Key Experimental Results¶